-21.1 Why SMPTE ST 2110?
+20.1 Why IP?

 In recent years, there has been a move to replace purpose-built media equipment with commodity IT equipment.
 The latter is typically manufactured in larger quantities with a commensurate cost savings and more rapid generational increases in available performance.
-IT equipment is generally relies on the switched-packed Internet Protocol (IP) such that automatic routing algorithms determine how a signal gets from point A to point B without requiring, though not precluding, a direct point-to-point connection.
+IT equipment, in general, relies on the switched-packed Internet Protocol (IP) such that automatic routing algorithms determine how a signal gets from point A to point B without requiring, though not precluding, a direct point-to-point connection.